pujyakr007/Hotel-Booking-Python-Project-/README.md

 The goal of this project is to demonstrate how data analysis techniques can be applied to solve real-world business problems in the hospitality industry.

 ## Questions(KPIs)
--Analyzed booking distribution across different hotel types
+- Analyzed booking distribution across different hotel types

--Calculated cancellation percentages
+- Calculated cancellation percentages

 -Compared booking trends between City and Resort hotels